Prepared by the U.S. Fish and Wildlife Service

 • High fuel levels increase the likelihood that fires will kill Dakota skippers, even during early spring burns when larvae are still in their subsurface shelters.
 Therefore, consider reducing fuel levels (e.g., by haying the previous fall) before conducting burns where fuel levels seem to be high.

 Haying and Native Seed Harvest

-• Hay or collect seed after mid-August to reduce the likelihood of removing or destroying Dakota skipper eggs and to avoid removing nectar sources during the flight period.
-If it is not feasible to wait until mid-August, delay haying at least until the Dakota skipper flight has ended locally to ensure that reproductive activity of adults is not affected.
+• Hay or collect seed as late as is practicable to reduce the likelihood of removing or destroying Dakota skipper eggs and to avoid removing nectar sources during the flight period.
+Delay haying at least until the Dakota skipper flight has ended locally to ensure that reproductive activity of adults is not affected.
+Contact the Ecological Services Field Office in your state (see Appendix) if you are uncertain whether the Dakota skipper flight has ended.
+The flight period shifts slightly each year in response to annual weather patterns.
 In general, hay or mow as late as is feasible to reduce the likelihood of adverse effects to any life stage.

 • Leave at least 20 cm (8 inches) of stubble to provide habitat for over-wintering larvae.
 The ideal time to mow may be after Dakota skipper larvae have entered diapause (i.e., have become dormant in preparation for winter).
 Although there is no convenient method to know when this has occurred, the senescence of native warm-season grasses may be a good indication that Dakota skippers have entered diapause.